pinetree/lp-generator/README.md

 # Webpack4: Landing page generator

-Simple scaffolding for fast landing page generation from HTML-template via Webpack4
+Simple scaffolding and Webpack configuration for fast landing page (LP) generation from HTML-template via Webpack4.

+For example, we have a page (LP) template that will be a basis for a bunch of similar websites that will differ only in colors/fonts/text content/contacts info (and so on).
+So we have common assets (css, images, javascript) and we want to use it for every new website (LP).

 ### Prerequisites